How to Transfer a Certificate of Origin 2026: Step-by-Step Guide

 The short answer is no. The long answer is that you are holding your vehicle’s birth certificate, and until you “transfer” it, that vehicle doesn’t legally exist in the eyes of the Montana MVD.

-If you are registering a vehicle through a Montana LLC to save on sales tax, or if you are just a DIYer trying to navigate your local DMV without a dealer’s help, mishandling the MCO is the fastest way to get your registration denied.
+If you are registering a vehicle through a Montana LLC to save on sales tax, or if you are just a DIYer trying to handle your local DMV without a dealer’s help, mishandling the MCO is the fastest way to get your registration denied.
 One typo, one wrong signature, or one missing odometer reading, and you are looking at months of delays and requests for duplicate documents.

 At Zero Tax Tags, we process thousands of these documents.
 We know exactly what the DMV looks for and exactly what makes them stamp “REJECTED” on your application.